aninchat/mkdocs-theasciiconstruct/docs/blog/posts/srlinux-2-asymmetric-irb.md

 ### Host connectivity and ESI LAG

 With BGP configured, we can start to deploy the connectivity to the servers and configure the necessary VXLAN constructs for end-to-end connectivity.
 The interfaces, to the servers, are configured as untagged interfaces.
-Since server s2 is multi-homed to leaf2 and leaf3, this segment is configured as an ESI LAG.
+Since server s2 is multi-homed to leaf2 and leaf3, this segment is configured as an Ethernet Segment mapped to a LAG interface.
 This includes:

 1. Mapping the physical interface to a LAG interface (`lag1`, in this case).
 2. The LAG interface configured with the required LACP properties - mode `active` and a system-mac of `00:00:00:00:23:23`.
 This LAG interface is also configured with a subinterface of type `bridged`.